mjay4/Covid-Everything/README.md

 # Covid-Everything : One stop to all covid related information.

 To access the website in action : https://mjay4.github.io/Covid-Everything/

+<strong>NOTE : Now chatbot and Feedback form is not working.</strong>
 <br><br>
 It was a Hackathon Project organised by HackJaipur Team.
 It's solely for Educational Purpose.
 It shows all latest updates related to COVID-19